-All military installations are required to create and maintain an emergency family assistance plan to help protect military families and other Department of Defense personnel.
-Your installation’s emergency family assistance plan makes sure your environment is safe and mission-ready after a disaster.
-Find out about your installation’s emergency management plan so you can be ready if disaster strikes.
+All military installations are required to create and maintain an emergency family assistance plan, which helps protect military families and other Department of Defense personnel.
+This plan helps ensure that your environment is safe and mission-ready after a disaster.
+Find out about your installation’s plan so you can be ready if disaster strikes.

-At each new duty station, become familiar with the potential disasters that might occur in that area, inquire about the emergency procedures in place on your installation or in the community you live in, and sign up for installation and community alerts.
+At each new duty station, become familiar with the disasters that could occur in that area.
+Ask about the emergency procedures in place on your installation or in the community you live in.
+Make sure to sign up for installation and community alerts.

 - Locations for an emergency family assistance center